Linda Stephen, Applied Origami Art

 Linda lectures and presents workshops on origami, Japanese papers, culture and language to museums, schools and civic groups across the U.S. For youth (kindergarten through high school), she incorporates skills important to STEM careers such as precision, innovation and invention.
 In talks to fellow artists or small business owners, she share hints on marketing, publicity and professional business practices.
 She has been a member of Origami USA for more than 10 years and was selected to the Japan Artists Information Directory in 2012, a program supported by the Japan Foundation Center for Global Partnership to enhance mutual understanding between the U.S. and Japan.

 Linda has traveled extensively across North America, Asia and Europe.
-She has worked as a communications director and writer for 15 years for nonprofits, multinational corporations, publishers and United Nations’ agencies.
+She has worked as a public relations director and writer for 15 years for nonprofits, multinational corporations, publishers and United Nations’ agencies.
 A lifelong student of culture and languages, she holds an M.A. in international journalism from the University of Missouri-Columbia and a B.A. in French, summa cum laude, with minors in mathematics, music and business administration from Northern Michigan University.
-She now lives in Lincoln, Neb. with her husband and two children.
+She now lives in Lincoln, Neb.